alecdmoore/tip_app/README.md

 # Pre-work - tip_app

-tip_app is a tip calculator application for iOS.
+tip is a tip calculator application for iOS.

 Submitted by: Alec Moore